akarcinski/OpenX/README.md

 - isLeaf - Checking if Node is a leaf
 - equals - Checking if two instances of Node class are equivalent

-I also implemented unit tests for methods:
+I have also implemented unit tests for methods:
 - Tree.numberOfLeaves
 - Tree.pathLength
 - Tree.equals